 CMD /c start /max notepad

-You can also call a Windows program from within a DOS program, without the use of the Windows command processor:
+You can also call a Windows program directly from within a DOS program:

 program [WAIT][HIDE] command line

-Here program is a DOS reference with its limitations like 8.3 file names.
-Essentially vDos will determine what it is supposed to be: A DOS or Windows program.
+Here program is a DOS file name reference. vDos will determine what it is supposed to be: A DOS or Windows program.
 And will start that inside the virtual PC (DOS program), or in a new window (Windows program).
 Program can for instance even be a document, to be opened by the associated Windows program.

 Note: Some DOS programs don’t execute external programs directly, but call the DOS command processor (command.com) to do that.